EU Licensed4.8/5

 How much does Ozempic cost privately in the UK?

-Private Ozempic prescriptions typically cost 150 to 230 GBP per pen plus consultation fees of 30 to 100 GBP.
+Private Ozempic prescriptions usually cost 150 to 230 GBP per pen, plus consultation fees of 30 to 100 GBP.
 Monthly maintenance costs at the 1 mg dose can reach 200 to 300 GBP.

 Prices vary between pharmacies and clinics.